Tampa Bay Personal Injury Attorneys

 This land of opportunity can favor neither the privileged nor the powerful, and so we embrace the rule of law that defines our responsibility to others and our personal rights to pursue life, liberty and property.

 Our founding injury attorneys are lifelong residents of the Tampa Bay, Florida area.
 As Tampa Bay personal injury attorneys, we know that our community will not countenance the irresponsibility of others.
 Our personal injury attorneys stand as the gatekeepers of safety in our community.
 Regardless of what is accepted as the standard in other parts of the country, Floridians, as well as Tampa Bay injury attorneys, demand a safe society where each member stands accountable to his neighbor.
-At PERENICH The Law Firm, our injury attorneys will stand up for the safety you demand and deserve.
+At Perenich Law Injury Attorneys, our injury attorneys will stand up for the safety you demand and deserve.

 Our personal injury attorneys understand the responsibility that is demanded of others to create a safe society for ourselves and our families.
 If you or a loved one has been injured because of another’s careless actions, our personal injury attorneys are here to fight for you.
 A personal injury litigation attorney will inform you of your legal rights and protect them in a court of law.